amfeld/amfeld/README.md

 ### Hi there 👋

+My name is Alex,

+and I am currently studying Computer Engineering in my Masters (as a minor).
+I’m currently learning programming with Java and Python and working on small little porjects to understand how to code.
+Fun fact: I am interested in smart home applications and I also have my own Homebridge and PiHole running on a RaspberryPI.

 <!--
 **amfeld/amfeld** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.